Nightshade Plant Family

 Jalapeno Peppers

-Veggies: Peppers (sweet and hot), tomatoes, tomatillos, eggplant and potatoes – Now don’t get all fussy that I included these members in the veggie (not the fruit) category just because they bear fruit.
+Veggies: peppers (sweet and hot), tomatoes, tomatillos, eggplant and potatoes – Now don’t get all fussy that I included these members as veggies (not the fruit) even though they bear fruit.
 When you take a look at gardening books, seed catalogs and grocery stores many categorize peppers, tomatoes and the rest as veggies so I am going to do it too!!

 Differences: While potatoes grow underground, the remaining veggie members grow above ground.
 Tomatillos and ground cherries have husks but the other members do not.
 While potatoes have the same type of flowers, they are not needed to produce the tubers – the flowers are just a bonus!
 While peppers, tomatoes, eggplants grow like bushes, tomatoes are also available in a pole version which is great for vertical gardening.
 While tomatillo plants grow in a bush form, they need a lot of support to they don’t flop all over the ground.